alouca/goradius/README.md

 GoRadius is a Go Library implementing the RADIUS protocol.
 It provides functions for Marshalling & Unmarshalling RADIUS packets.
 The packet processing logic resides with the application using the library.

+**NOTE**: This is a Work-In-Progress.
+A lot of will change in the coming weeks, and I recommend against using this in production code as API might change.
+Patches are welcome!

 Dictionaries
 ------------